Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

-As babies (or zoea), hermit crabs are completely free of shells and have the appearance of larvae.
-They go through multiple stages of growth before they’re prepared to leave saltwater and travel on land.
+As babies (zoea), hermit crabs are free of shells and have the appearance of larvae.
+They go through multiple stages of growth before they’re prepared to leave the saltwater and travel on land.

-The lower half of their exoskeleton isn’t tough enough to protect them from danger.
-Because of this, they must seek out shells that are left behind (or, sometimes, currently in use) by another creature.
+The lower half of their exoskeleton isn’t tough enough to protect them from harm.
+For this reason, they must seek out shells left behind (or, sometimes, currently in use) by other creatures.

 Where Do Hermit Crab Shells Come From?

 This is a particular class of mollusk that can create shells naturally.
 Mollusks can be divided into snails, clams, and other marine species in the phylum Mollusca.

-This is an organ that covers the entirety of their body.
-Held together by organic material, the calcium hardens outside of their bodies and forms a protective shell.
-As time goes on, the shell gets bigger and bigger.
+This is an organ that covers their entire body.
+Held together by organic material, the calcium hardens outside their bodies and forms a protective shell.
+As time progresses, the shell gets bigger.

 How Do Hermit Crabs Get Their First Shell?

 Once a hermit crab has chosen the abandoned shell as its new home, the others in line decide who gets the second hermit crab’s old shell.

-With that said, hermit crabs aren’t always willing to form an orderly line.
-If one hermit is struggling to find an appropriate shell in time, or there aren’t many options on its beach, it will fight for it.
+Hermit crabs aren’t always willing to form an orderly line.
+If one hermit crab struggles to find an appropriate shell in time, or there aren’t many options on its beach, it will fight for it.

-Taking Shells From Mollusks
+Taking Shells from Mollusks

 Are Hermit Crabs Attached to Their Shells?

-As a hermit crab develops, it outgrows its shell and needs to find a new one.
-However, even if the hermit crab needs a bigger shell, it will not molt and move out until it has found an adequate replacement.
+As a hermit crab develops, it outgrows its shell and needs a new one.
+However, even if the hermit crab needs a bigger shell, it won’t molt and move out until it has found an adequate replacement.

-The researchers then presented the hermit crabs with more shells that matched the environment even better.
-They expected the hermit crabs to move into the newer shells but were surprised to find the hermit crabs refusing to do so.
+The researchers then presented the hermit crabs with more shells that matched the environment better.
+They expected the hermit crabs to move into the newer shells but were surprised to find the hermit crabs were disinterested.

 How Do Hermit Crabs Hold On To Their Shells?

-The uropod is a much bigger appendage than the rest of the hermit crab’s legs.
-It needs to be, so it can carry shells that almost always dwarf the hermit crabs by comparison.
+The uropod is a much bigger appendage than a hermit crab’s legs.
+It needs to be that way so that it can carry shells that almost always dwarf the hermit crabs by comparison.

 - Hermit crabs with broken shells